Revised October 27, 2021

 Logins/How to Login:

-The voluntary program will offer regularly scheduled “pooled” or “grouped” COVID tests at school to identify infected people who may be symptom-free.
+The voluntary program will offer regularly scheduled individual COVID tests at school (during the school day) to identify infected people who may be symptom-free.
 Testing is one more layer of protection, along with wearing masks, staying home if there are any symptoms/risk factors, maintaining good ventilation, and more.
 Everyone is encouraged to participate.
 (Initially, the state planned a “group” or “pooled” testing program, but now the plan is to test everyone individually.)

 - To learn more, scroll down to read our Frequently Asked Questions.

 - The state has matched us with a vendor to run this programs (NEXT Molecular). and we plan to start 11/3.
 Registration is ongoing.

 - Thanks to our partners on this project, the Virginia Department of Education and the Virginia Department of Health.
 And thanks to our other partners – our students, families, and staff!

 Translators and interpreters are available.
 Our web site and the sign-up form can be translated with Google.
 Call or email your school for help.
 You can also text 434-953-1802.

 Si tiene preguntas acerca de las escuelas de Charlottesville, llame a nuestra línea telefónica en español al 434-245-2548.
 Un profesor de español le devolverá la llamada.

 Frequently Asked Questions

 Complete this form.
 We hope everyone – vaccinated and unvaccinated people — will sign up for screening testing, but we will only test those staff and students who complete the consent form.
 Need a paper copy of the permission form?
 Contact or visit your school.
 The form allows you to sign up for the regularly scheduled screening testing and/or the diagnostic testing in case of symptoms/exposure.